 From The Fourth R

-If you’ve ever been to a Westar meeting or Jesus Seminar on the Road (JSOR), you might have met him.
-He’s a guy in his sixties, likely a layperson affiliated with a mainline Protestant church.
-He’s probably a Westar Associate Member with interests that start with the historical Jesus and early Christianity and extend to topics like Humanism and Religion and Science.
+If you’ve ever been to a Westar meeting or Jesus Seminar on the Road (JSOR), you might know who we're talking about -- our beloved Westar Associate Members usually hail from Mainline Protestant denominations, with interests that start with the historical Jesus and early Christianity and extend to topics like Humanism and Religion and Science.

-Joe is likely to have a favorable view of Westar, but that’s where the predictability ends—the role Westar has played in his spiritual or intellectual journey is anyone’s guess.
+Our Associates are likely to have a favorable view of Westar, but that’s where the predictability ends—the role Westar has played in the Associates' spiritual or intellectual journey is anyone’s guess.
 While some respondents reported that Westar has enabled them to embrace Christianity, others report that Westar has empowered them to let go of Christianity and pursue alternate spiritual and/or intellectual paths.

 About the Survey